Installer command-line options for Linux

 Trailing arguments

 The group or subgroup to join.
-If it doesn't exist, it is created.
+If it doesn't exist, the installer creates it.

 Products

 Specifies a list of products to install.
-If you specify a product that you don't have a license for, then it isn't installed.
+If you specify a product you don't have a license for, it isn't installed.

 --products=<comma-separated list of products>